The tenth Head of the River was conducted on 12th and 14th May 1877 on the Upper Yarra (upstream).

 1st Melbourne Grammar - Bow: H A Smith, 2: F H Mackay, 3: S J H Stephen, Str: F S Stephen, Cox: Arthur Edwards, Cch: P de J Grut

-2nd Scotch College - Bow: Charles J Baker, 2: James G Robertson, 3: Robert A Baillie, Str: Robert J P Simson, Cox: Frederick J Edwards, Cch: John Wallace
+2nd Scotch College - Bow: Charles J Baker, 2: John G Robertson, 3: Robert A Baillie, Str: Robert J P Simson, Cox: Frederick J Edwards, Cch: John Wallace

 Wesley College - Bow: Rowe, 2: Tatchell, 3: Boyd, Str: Robb, Cox: Tuckfield, Cchs: H M Andrew, Macdonald & E G Ochiltree

 E1: 1st MGS, 2nd WC, Margin 1 length.
 Scotch College secured the bye for this race and earned a place in the final.
-The race was excellent with MGS winning by only a length.
+The race was excellent with MGS winning by only a length after WC led for the first part of the race.

 E2 (and final): 1st MGS, 2nd SC, Margin: 3 lengths Despite being the favourites, Scotch were soundly defeated and never in the race.
 A clash of oars due to the steering of the MGS crew had no appreciable impact on the race and so no protest was lodged.